yhoogstrate/flaimapper/README.md

 *	NovoAlign (<FONT COLOR='red'>commercial</FONT>): [http://www.novocraft.com/](http://www.novocraft.com/)
 *	CLC Bio (miRNA-seq module; <FONT COLOR='red'>commercial</FONT>):	 [http://www.clcbio.com/](http://www.clcbio.com/)
 	*	Although we have used CLC for ouranalysis we **advise you not to use it** prior to FlaiMapper.
 The export function to SAM/BAM file aggregates all reads with an identical sequence.
 This aggregation cannot be undone and affects the peak-detection of FlaiMapper tramendously.
 We have solved this issue by writing a converter from CLC's tabular output into the SSLM format.
 	Upon this SSLM format we wrote a separate coverter that at its turn is able to convert SSLM to BAM.
-To convert CLC's "*Annotated*" tabular files to BAM, export the "*Annotated*" tables and run the following commands:
+To convert CLC's '*Annotated*' tabular files to BAM, export the '*Annotated*' tables and run the following commands:

 			clc2sslm "clc_table.txt" "output_sslm"